 Howdy from Colorado, USA

 You’ve landed on the mother-load of information about the greatest 35mm film camera ever made, the Nikon F6.
 As digital cameras progress to staggering levels of sophistication (and in many cases, cost), somehow – right along side – the use of film continues to rise, and even accelerate.

 You’re lookin’ at it.
 The F6 Project 3.0 is here, back from the jaws of death.
 O.K., maybe a little melodramatic… but after 10+ years he’s still kickin’.
-I want to say a sincere ‘thank you‘ to a certain someone responsible from talking sense into me when I was thinking of throwing in the towel.
+I want to say a sincere ‘thank you‘ to a certain someone responsible for talking sense into me when I was thinking of throwing in the towel.
 You know who you are.
 Thank you.

 One of the big changes for me creatively since the beginning of the F6 Project is developing my own black and white film again, .
 Ironic, I know, to have such a colorful image behind this topic.
 Who says you can’t teach an old dog new tricks?
 More about that here.